NewLearner4396/GhostEscape/readme.md

-This is a simple game call GhostEscape developed using the SDL framework and GLM vector library.
+This is a simple game called GhostEscape developed using the SDL framework and GLM vector library.

 ## Project Structure